mohsinziaa/docker-fastapi/README.md

-Here is a sample `README.md` file for your project:

 # FastAPI Mock Model Prediction API

 This project implements an asynchronous FastAPI-based API for simulating model predictions.
 It uses Redis for storing prediction statuses and results.
 The application supports both synchronous and asynchronous prediction processing.